shanghungshih/monitor2plot/README.md

 - `--interval` :  time interval for accessing CPU time (default: 0.01 sec)
 - `--theme` : theme for the plot: dark/light (default: dark)

+## Notes
+- if the job takes a long time to run or the plot is too steep, you can specify a greater interval time, on the contrary, if it takes extremely short time, please specify a smaller interval time.

 ## Quick start
 - Run the program with your command
 #### ex. ls